ory/docs/README.md

 # Style guide

 This style guide outlines the most important rules and conventions that apply to the Ory documentation.
-If there is are no Ory-specific requirements or guidelines for a given topic, refer to the
+If there are no Ory-specific requirements or guidelines for a given topic, refer to the
 [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) and follow the rules described there.